alwaysdata/documentation/accounts/cloud-restrictions.en.md

 Here is a - non-exhaustive - list of restrictions:

-- use SSH servers to run bots and deamons,
+- use SSH servers to run bots and daemons,
 - using the account for phishing/spam/any other illegal use.

 If any of these restrictions are violated, we reserve the right to suspend and/or cancel the profile.